2015

 Derbyshire County Council Derbyshire Healthcare NHS Foundation Tr… NHS England

-Concerns summary A critical misunderstanding existed between mental health teams regarding care coordination and adherence to the Care Programme Approach (CPA), leading to confusion about who was responsible for the patient's ongoing care.
+Concerns summary (AI summary) A critical misunderstanding existed between mental health teams regarding care coordination and adherence to the Care Programme Approach (CPA), leading to confusion about who was responsible for the patient's ongoing care.

 Judith Saville